 The dorsal and anal fins of fish interact with the tail fins to produce higher thrust and efficiency.
-In particular, we focused on thin elongated dorsal fins, like those of jackfish.
-We discovered that the fins act like wing strakes on fighter jets, promoting flow attachment on a main lifting surface (wing/tail) by inducing spanwise flow and reducing the effective angle of attack.
-We found that beyond a critical sharpness, this effect is more costly than beneficial, meaning dorsal fins may be optimal when they are slightly blunted rather than razor sharp.
+We focused on thin elongated dorsal fins, like those of jackfish.
+We discovered that dorsal fins can act like the wing strakes of fighter jets, promoting flow attachment on a main lifting surface (wing/tail) by inducing spanwise flow and reducing the effective angle of attack.
+Beyond a critical sharpness, the effect is more costly than beneficial, meaning dorsal fins may be optimal when they are slightly blunted rather than razor sharp.
+See a video of the results here.
 (This work was done in collaboration with the Flow Simulation Research Group at the University of Virginia.)

 Fish flap their tails asymmetrically to maneuver around obstacles.
 In contrast, classic fish tail models assume symmetric motions in a uniform flow.
 We tested how well these classic models work for maneuvering tails.
 In some cases, the models work well: even 2D wakeless models were able to predict the phase of high frequency lateral displacements.
 As for predicting overshoot and settling time, only a semi-empirical model was accurate to within 10%.